davefx/dfx-woo-role-changer/readme.txt

 = WooCommerce Subscriptions Integration =

-The premium version supports advanced functionality for WooCommerce Subscriptions:

-* Assign roles based on subscription status:
+The premium version supports advanced functionality for WooCommerce Subscriptions, assigning roles based on subscription status:

-** Active: Assigns a role when a subscription is active.
+* Active: Assigns a role when a subscription is active.

-** Suspended: Updates the user role if a subscription is suspended.
+* Suspended: Updates the user role if a subscription is suspended.

-** Cancelled: Removes or changes roles when a subscription ends.
+* Cancelled: Removes or changes roles when a subscription ends.

 = How to Enable =

-* Purchase the premium version of the plugin via the official site https://davefx.com/en/dfx-automatic-role-changer-for-woocommerce/
+* Purchase the premium version of the plugin via the [official site](https://davefx.com/en/dfx-automatic-role-changer-for-woocommerce/)

 * Upload and activate the premium plugin.